neat/export

 JSON representation of an individual genome (network).
 The concrete shape is

 produced by Network#toJSON() and re-hydrated via Network.fromJSON().
-We use
+The

 Treat this as a persistence boundary rather than a strict schema promise.
 The